 Established in October 2018, the Student Union Mental Health Fund (SUMHF) is jointly administered by the Office for Student Success and Washington University’s Student Union.
-It is designed to alleviate the financial burden placed on students from low-income backgrounds who would like to access mental health care resources.
-The fund can support students with direct mental health care costs, as well as indirect costs affiliated with mental health care.
+It was designed to alleviate the financial burden placed on students from low-income backgrounds who would like to access mental health care resources, but cannot individually afford the myriad of associated costs.
+Taking an all-encompassing approach to mental health, the fund supports students with both direct mental health care costs, as well as indirect costs affiliated with mental health care access.

-Eligible students are invited to apply for funding and will be notified of their eligibility within the first week of each semester.
+Eligible students are invited to apply for funding for one semester of services at a time and will be notified of their eligibility within the first week of each semester.
 The Mental Health Fund is currently able to cover the following costs:

 - Co-payments for therapy, counseling, or psychiatry appointments (on-going or emergency)